stevencch99/stevencch99.github.io/_posts/2021-02-13-linux-crontab.md

 > Ref: <https://www.howtogeek.com/410995/how-to-change-the-default-crontab-editor/>

-The very first time we execute the `crontab` command with the `-e` (edit) option in terminal, will be asked to pick one of the editor we'd like to use.
+The very first time we execute the `crontab` command with the `-e` (edit) option in a terminal, will be asked to pick one of the editors we'd like to use.

 After selecting the editor from the menu, the same editor will be used every time executing the `crontab -e` command.